 has apps for all computers and mobile devices.
 It also supports a wide range of other devices from Amazon Fire Sticks to Smart TVs.
 This means you can watch Canadian Netflix on practically anything.
 TorGuard

 - Cost Effective: TorGuard is not the cheapest VPN around.
 But for the level of service it offers, we believe it offers fantastic value.
 There is also a fantastic 30-day money-back guarantee available.
 This gives you plenty of time to try before you buy.

 In our testing, there were a few Canadian servers that didn’t seem to work.
 This is likely to be because Netflix has identified and blocked them.
 But there are many more that worked perfectly.
 If you connect to one Canadian server and find you cannot access Canadian Netflix, all you need to do is reconnect to another Canadian server and then try again.

 Netflix Canada has come on in leaps and bounds in recent years and is a service worth unblocking these days.
-As we have shown, if you choose TorGuard, then it’s still quite simple to do.
+As we have shown, if you

 This article should contain all the information you need to get Canadian Netflix up and running no matter where you are in the world.
 Have we missed anything out in our tests?
 Have you had any different experiences which our readers might benefit from?
 Any questions we haven’t answered here already?